 While most of our wool slippers contain wool that has been colored prior to felting, we do carry a selection of colors that is 100% natural and completely free of dyes.
 The colors of these slippers represent the natural color of the sheep's wool and we call these slippers "Nootkas Naturals."
 Visit the Nootkas Natural Collection.

-The wool in Nootkas slippers is minimally processed leaving many of the natural features of the wool intact.
-Our wool is cleaned using a gentle soap, removing dirt, while leaving many of the natural oils and lanolin in the fiber.
+Before felting begins, the wool is cleaned using with very gentle soap, removing dirt and other impurities; leaving many of the natural oils and lanolin in the fiber.
 Strips of raw wool are placed in a cross hatched pattern and are rubbed by hand with soap and water to combine the layers.
-This is done dozens of times per slipper and creates a thick piece of wool called a "sock."
+This process is repeated dozens of times per slipper and creates a thick piece of wool called a "sock."
 The wool "socks" are again felted using agitation and water.
-This creates a virtually indestructible, thick textile that can be shaped into a slipper by stretching it around a shoe form called a "shoes last."
+This creates a virtually indestructible, thick textile that can be shaped into a slipper by stretching it around a wooden shoe form called a last

-These newly felted slippers remain on the shoe last and are set out to dry in the sun for up to 3 days.
+These newly felted slippers remain on the shoe last and are set out to dry in the sun for 3 days.
 The result is a slipper that is thick, seamless and has some special properties that enable it to hold in heat exceptionally well.
 The felting process creates a dense textile that has tiny micro-pockets of air all throughout.
 Air is nature's greatest insulator.
 This old world method keeps the wool as close to its natural state as possible, passing along all the benefits of natural wool to you!

-Nootkas (pronounced like foot-kuhs) found its inspiration thanks in part to the rainy Pacific Northwest and its grey, drizzly seasons that are spent indoors.
-Similar in climate to many Nordic countries, but with much more rain.
-The Pacific Northwest inspires a certain level of cozy satisfaction with staying indoors, a sentiment akin to what the Danish call "Hygge, and the rest of us think of as just plain Cozy.
+Nootkas (pronounced like foot-kuhs) found its inspiration thanks in part to the rainy Pacific Northwest and its grey, drizzly seasons that are spent inside.
+Similar in climate to many Nordic countries, but with more rain.
+The Pacific Northwest inspires a certain satisfaction with warm, inviting indoor spaces - a sentiment akin to what the Danish call "Hygge, and the rest of us think of as just plain Cozy.